The 2024 Elections and the Future of the Supreme Court with Edward Whelan

 Where: First Floor Conference Room, 2040 Main Street, 1st Floor, Irvine, CA.

-(Please get your parking ticket validated in the lobby before or after entering the venue.)
+(Please validate your parking ticket in the lobby before or after entering the venue.)

 Cost: $30/members, $35/non-members, $20/students, for lunch and 1 hour of MCLE credit (the Federalist Society is a California State Bar approved provider of MCLE).